 What is Business English?

 Business English is the type of English used in business contexts, such as international trade, commerce, finance, insurance, banking, and many office settings.
 It entails expectations of clarity, particular vocabulary, and grammatical structures.
-Here’s a quick review of some of the features of Business English.
+Here’s a quick review of some of the features of professional business communication.

 Clarity in Business Writing